Our pediatric surgery expertise

 Board-certified pediatric anesthesiologists

 At our children's surgery centers, we perform a wide variety of surgical procedures.
 Some of the procedures we offer include:

 Why choose Children's Colorado for your child's surgery?

 In addition to providing expert medical treatment, our experienced staff will treat your family with care, compassion and respect.
-Whether you are visiting Children's Colorado for your child’s first surgery or for one of many, we will work with you to provide all the information and resources you need during your hospital stay.
+Whether you are visiting one of our Children's Colorado locations for your child's first surgery or for one of many, we will work with you to provide all the information and resources you need during your visit.

 Get to know our pediatric experts.

 Radio Health Journal

 Thomas Inge, MD, PhD, chief of pediatric surgery and director of adolescent bariatric surgery, was interviewed on teenage obesity and bariatric surgery.
 "One of the risks that I'm increasingly telling people about is the risk of doing nothing.
 That's a sobering message on the one hand, and it's a call to action on the other hand," said Inge.